 The Dating and relationship information here will help you to get a big picture view of your situation.
 So you move forward with better confidence in your decisions.
-Use the lessons that you've learned from past relationships along with the insight here to guide you on taking ideas presented here into account.
+Use the lessons that you've learned from past relationships along with the insight here to guide you.